Melonchanism/OpenWebLP/readme.md

 - Still not complete yet, but it's usable.<br>

 ## Bugs:
-- on chromium, opening the editor will cause the display to exit fullscreen<br>
+- on chromium, opening the editor will cause the display to exit fullscreen<br>*Temporary Solution: use F11*

 ## To-Do:
 - Add some themes<br>